UK leadership hopefuls vow to succeed where May failed on Brexit

 But it won her no converts and sparked a party coup attempt that forced May to walk away before she was pushed out.

-"I am conscious the Conservative Party wants someone who they believe is very enthusiastic about Brexit," Rudd told The Daily Telegraph.

-Johnson is a popular figure viewed by many Conservatives as their best answer to Farage.
+Johnson is a popular figure viewed by many Conservatives as the party´s best answer to Farage.

 Parliamentary party members will begin whittling down the field of contenders to a final two on June 10.

-Hancock is view as one of the dark horses who might make it through a crowded field of more than a dozen names.
+Hancock is view as one of the dark horses who might make it through a crowded field that is expected to include more than a dozen names.

-But European leaders insisted they had made their final offer during months or acrimonious talks that produced an unpopular compromise for which May ended up paying with her job.
+But European leaders insisted they had made their final offer during months or acrimonious negotiations that resulted in an unpopular compromise for which May ended up paying with her job.

-The British prime minister’s voice broke on the steps of her Downing Street office as she told Britons on Friday that she was quitting on June 7.
+The British prime minister´s voice broke on the steps of her Downing Street office when she told Britons on Friday that she was quitting on June 7.

 The markets view the risk of Britain crashing out of the bloc when the twice-delayed departure date arrives on October 31 as uncomfortably high.